tcltk/tcl/doc/dev/strings.md

 wiser than something like generation of U+FFFD, the REPLACEMENT character.
 One factor might be the ability to pass 4-byte UTF-8 through without conversion or loss, at the expense of it being seen as 4 symbols instead of 2 (UTF-16) code units or one symbol.
+All that said, roundtrips from the byte-encoded format to **Tcl\_UniChar** array and back are not lossless.
 This might be another of those arguable mis-steps seen more clearly in hindsight.

 It is the responsibility of each caller of **Tcl\_UtfToUniChar** that the byte sequence passed in is either **NUL** terminated, or has